 4. No transcriptions or arrangements will be eligible, except arrangements or re-workings of the composer’s own pieces/tunes.

-5. The contest is open to all composers, regardless of age, race, religion, country of residence, national origin, gender identity, sexual orientation, or any other category.
+5. The contest is open to all composers, regardless of age, race, religion, country of residence, national origin, ethnicity, gender identity, sexual orientation, or any other category.
 However, current Ithaca College students, faculty or staff are not eligible to enter the contest.
 Students, faculty and staff composers are encouraged to submit pieces/arrangements to Professor Titlebaum for consideration for performance at any time (including for this concert) but not to enter the contest itself.
-This rule is in place to ensure that the judges do not know the identities of any of the composers.
+This rule is in place to ensure complete anonymity of the composers.

 6. The submitted composition may already have been performed but should have been written recently (in the past few years) The purpose of this contest is to encourage the creation of new music, but no exact time period is mandated.